kk-digital/kcg-scrapper/midjourney-scraper/README.md

 #### Parameters:

-- `prompt-filter` optional string - only scrape generations where filter is in prompt
+- `prompt-filter` optional string - single filter or sequence of filters comma separated.
+Only scrape generations where filter is in prompt.
+Example: `--prompt-filter='pixel art, white background'`
 - `use-storage-stage` optional boolean - save and reuse authentication state

 ---